simplelogica/refinerycms-snippets/readme.md

 ## ERB templates usage

 Snippets search for templates in RAILS_VIEWS_PATH/shared/snippets.
-The snippet searchs for a file with its same name but with all non A-Za-z0-9 characters changed to underscores.
+The snippet searches for a file with its same name but with all non A-Za-z0-9 characters changed to underscores.
 If this file exists, snippet html body is ignored and the template is rendered in its place.
 Methods rendering the template, if exists, in place of the body are content_of(@page, :part) and content_or_render_of(snippet).

 For example, a template with title "VIP clients: photos" would search in "app/views/shared/snippets" for a file named "vip_clients_photos.html.erb"; "Country & region banners: España" for "country_region_banners_espa_na" and so on.